CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

 ---

-## **How is the yield accrued?**
+## **How does the interest accrue?**

-Earning yield with scrvUSD is very simple.
-Simply holding scrvUSD in a wallet is enough to earn yield.
+Earning interest with scrvUSD is very simple.
+Simply holding scrvUSD in a wallet is enough to earn interest.
 There is no need to stake or lock scrvUSD to be eligible to earn rewards.

-The yield is accrued passively and constantly increases the underlying value of scrvUSD.
-For example, if a user deposits 100 crvUSD and receives 100 scrvUSD in exchange, and the yield accrued is 10% per year, the user will still have 100 scrvUSD, but the value of each scrvUSD token will have increased by 10% due to the accrued yield.
+The interest is accrued passively and constantly increases the underlying value of scrvUSD.
+For example, if a user deposits 100 crvUSD and receives 100 scrvUSD in exchange, and the interest accrued is 10% per year, the user will still have 100 scrvUSD, but the value of each scrvUSD token will have increased by 10% due to the accrued yield.
 The user can then withdraw 110 crvUSD from their 100 scrvUSD.

 ---

-## **Where does the yield come from?**
+## **Where does the interest come from?**

 The yield paid to scrvUSD holders comes directly from the crvUSD interest rate fees paid by borrowers for taking out crvUSD loans.